urbit/docs/docs/arvo/internals/ford/runes.md

 ### `/;` operate on

-`/;` takes a twig and a horn, and applies the twig to the result of the horn.
+`/;` takes a twig and a horn.
+The twig should evaluate to a gate, which is then slammed with the result of the horn.

 Example: